v-tec2706/reading-notes/kubernetes-training.md

     - readinessProbe: our application may have to initialize or be configured prior to being ready to accept traffic, the container will not accept traffic until the probe return a healthy state
     - livenessProbe: used to ensure that container stays in a healthy state, if probe fails the container will be terminated
     - startupProbe: useful for testing an application which takes a long time to start, liveness and readiness checks are disabled unitl the application passes the test

+# 3. Desing
+ - decoupled resources
+ - transience
+ - managing resource usage:
+    - by default, pods use as much CPU and memory as the workload requires
+    - CPU:
+        - units are milicore, .7 of CPU is 700 milicores
+        - if container uses more resources than allowed it is throttle
+        - limits can be set to pod or container, if limit is set to pods all containers are throttled in the same time
+    - memory:
+        - handling of container which exceedes its memory limit is not defined: may be restarted or the enitre Pod can be evicted from the node
+    - storage:
+        - pod that uses more storage than declared and available on the node can be evicted
+ - label selectors:
+    - labels: key/value pairs that are attached to objects such as Pods, used to specify identifying attributes of objects.
+Labels can be used to organize and select subsets of objects.
+Labels do not provide uniqueness, we expect many objects to carry the same lables
+    - label selector: allow user to identify set of objects
+ - multi-container pods:
+    - sidecar: used to add some functionality not present in the main container without bloating code, e.g logger
+    - adapter: used to modify input or output of main container, e.g to adapt logs produced by main container to monitoring tool (to achieve standarization between multiple apps)
+    - ambassador: allows to access to the ourside world without having to implement a service or another entry in an ingress controller
+    - initContainer: allows container to start only if "init" container exited successfully, eg. security scan of container before starting it
+- jobs:
+    - can be used when the microservice needs not to run all the time
+    - run a pod to completion
+    - Cronjobs